 Once you are all ready, place your jigsaw at the nearest end of the board but do not touch the board.
 Switch on the jigsaw before you place it on the board to ensure a smooth start.

 Start nice and slow, moving outside of the marking and cutting precisely in the desired curve.
 You must keep re-adjusting your blade to ensure that the blade is not beveling.
 Start from one corner to the other corner of the curve while you cut the board.

 The cut might come out a little rough and will need to be finished.
 No, to worry; you can pick a power sander and sand the curve for a nice, smooth edge.

 There are certain things that you must know before you actually use a jigsaw.
 Here is some advice to follow:

 - It is very important to pick the right saw blade for your jigsaw.
-The selection depends on the type of wood (hardwood, softwood, board, panel or other) you are cutting and the shape itself.
-Keep in mind that if you have to cut tight corners/curves you should use long and thin jigsaw blade so-called scrolling blade.
+The selection depends on the type of wood (hardwood, softwood, board, panel, or other) you are cutting and the shape itself.
+Keep in mind that if you have to cut tight corners/curves, you should use a long and thin jigsaw blade so-called scrolling blade.

-- For sawing a cutout, you may drill a hole on the marked line to cut the circle precisely and with ease.
+- For sawing a cutout, you may drill a hole in the marked line to cut the circle precisely and with ease.

-- Guide the saw correctly, nice & easy.
+- Guide the saw correctly, nice & easily.
 Keep your hands above the saw blade to ensure precision and ease of cutting.